Young operators turn to social media to revive Tokyo's sento neighborhood bathhouses | The Japan Times

 Thanks to the spread of smartphones, Umeno-yu has successfully expanded its customer base via social media.

-Kurita is also promoting the place by letting customers listen to rakugo comic tales in its lounge and offering drinks at the front desk in collaboration with a local bar.
+Kurita is also promoting his sento by letting customers listen to rakugo comic tales in its lounge and offering drinks at the front desk in collaboration with a neighborhood bar.

 He has been holding picture-story shows to teach children proper bathing methods and letting them actually take a bath.